joelgrus/drunken-avenger/content/pages/books.md

 <h1>Data Science from Scratch, second edition</h1>

-The second edition is now available, get it <a href = "https://www.amazon.com/Data-Science-Scratch-Principles-Python/dp/1492041130">from Amazon</a> or on Safari!
+The second edition is now available, get it <a href = "https://www.amazon.com/Data-Science-Scratch-Principles-Python/dp/1492041130">from Amazon</a> or get the PDF from <a href = "https://www.ebooks.com/en-us/209663126/data-science-from-scratch/grus-joel/">ebooks.com</a>, or read it on Safari!

 (For now the <a href="http://www.amazon.com/Data-Science-Scratch-Principles-Python/dp/149190142X">first edition is still available too</a>.)